 Smooth and creamy.
 Mango gives the best flavour, but also a deliciously creamy consistency.

 Quick and easy.
-Whizzing up a smoothie takes minutes, making it perfect for a quick breakfast or post-workout snack!
+Whizzing up this mango smoothie takes minutes, making it perfect for a quick breakfast or post-workout snack!

 All the ingredients and their quantities are set out in the recipe card below.